Dozen Plus of Careers in Geography: Thriving in the World of Exciting Geography

 14. Land Surveyor

 Land surveyors measure and map land features for construction, engineering, and land development projects.
-They work on boundary determination, land subdivision and contribute to accurate land records and property management.
+They work on boundary determination and land subdivision, contributing to accurate land records and property management.

 15. Geohazard Analyst

 Geohazard analysts assess and manage geological hazards such as earthquakes, landslides, and volcanic eruptions.
-They work on risk assessment, hazard mitigation and contribute to disaster management and emergency planning.
+They work on risk assessment and hazard mitigation and contribute to disaster management and emergency planning.

 A Printable Subject Poster